paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-09-12-john_lewis_partnership_rebrand.md

 ---
 Last week the John Lewis Partnership unveiled [a new look for John Lewis and Waitrose][1], with the name of each chain to now be suffixed by “& Partners”, emphasising the organisation’s ownership model.
 Underwhelmed but what I initially saw, unbeknown to me at the time, this was another identity from a team at Pentagram to elicit an assured *meh*.
 Now, with [more information available about the project][2], I shall turn the [annoyance meter][3] to *writing a blog post* and explore what I dislike about it.

-{% include 'figure' with '/images/2018/09/john_lewis_partnership_rebrand/logos.png'
+{% render 'figure' with '/images/2018/09/john_lewis_partnership_rebrand/logos.png'
   caption: 'New logos and brandlines for John Lewis, Waitrose and the Partnership.
 Image: [Pentagram](https://www.pentagram.com/work/the-john-lewis-partnership/story)'
 %}